 Our small business local SEO checklist has already highlighted the importance of links to your site, and by now you should already be benefiting from links from business directories like Google My Business.
 But this is only the beginning of your journey into link acquisition.
 If links are the currency of the web then you’ll want to be making regular deposits at the bank of SEO.

 Just like reviews the most effective method to attract new links is by asking for them.
 Think about what you can offer to other sites in your industry.
 Do you work with other companies in your field offering complementary services?
 If so perhaps see if those firms will link to your site from their own.
 Do you have expertise you can contribute to an industry journal or trade publication?
 Offer your insight in return for being able to promote your business with a link.
 There are hundreds of ways to encourage and seek our valuable links to your site so do your research and experiment with what works best for you.

-If you’d like more advice on local SEO, improving your website or helping with all round marketing activity Preface Studios are here to help.
+If you’d like more advice on local SEO, improving your website or help with your marketing activity Preface Studios is here to help.
 Just get in touch below to start the conversation!

 Start your local SEO plan today...